-Case where high-risk business activities are being carried out, including weapons, gambling, the casino industry, antiques and fine arts, religion and religious leaders.
-Case where it is known that gold was supplied from a high-risk country in the past 12 months.

-•Case where supplied documents have substantial discrepancies or inconsistencies, or in which the other party refuses to provide requested documents.
+- Case where a supplier or other stakeholders related to supply meets one of the high-risk criteria based on location. - Case where high-risk business activities are being carried out, including weapons, gambling, the casino industry, antiques and fine arts, religion and religious leaders. - · Case where it is known that gold was supplied from a high-risk country in the past 12 months. - Case where supplied documents have substantial discrepancies or inconsistencies, or in which the other party refuses to provide requested documents.